Multimodality Imaging Analysis Finds No Difference in Plaque Characteristics Among Men and Women with CAD

 The authors assert that the clinical implications of the study's results must be viewed in the context of the increasing incidence of CAD among women, the fact that women presenting with CAD are older and have more comorbidities, and that women have worse prognosis compared to men.
 Preventive measures and treatment often focus on differences in atherosclerotic burden and plaque morphology between men and women.
 Because the multimodality imaging data shows no difference in the noted plaque characteristics between women and men, "equally aggressive primary and secondary prevention measures must be undertaken irrespective of sex."

-Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension, Smoking
+Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension, Smoking

 Keywords: ACC Annual Scientific Session, Body Mass Index, Cholesterol, Comorbidity, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Glomerular Filtration Rate, Hypertension, Insulin, Middle Aged, Myocardial Infarction, Percutaneous Coronary Intervention, Plaque, Atherosclerotic, Retrospective Studies, Secondary Prevention, Smoking, Spectroscopy, Near-Infrared, Tomography, Optical Coherence